tleecsm/VoVTCG/www/data/cards.md

  - Cost: 1

-If target leader is deployed to any lane this turn, you may redeploy them to a different fortification.
+If target leader is deployed to any lane this turn, you may redeploy them.
+They must be redeployed to a different lane.
 <br>

 ##### ALP.MEL.017